fcamilleri22/dots/README.md

 Aside from a few small Linux native Steam games I keep installed on my laptop for when I'm traveling, **I do not game with this setup.** All machines I use at work are exactly that: work machines.
 My primary computer at home is a Windows machine with tons of memory and an 8-core hyperthreaded AMD Ryzen processor (16 cores!), which I built with virtualizing clusters of small Linux machines and simulating distributed systems in mind.
 If I'm gaming, it's happening in Windows.

 **You definitely CAN** play more graphically intensive games with this setup with some additional work, but **I'm not writing anything here to facilitate that.**

-## Other Known Issues
-- Installer is USA-centric.
-Edit the `sudo pacman-mirrors -c ...` line if you're not in North America.
-- Polybar's network monitors can't automatically tell the correct name of the primary network interface, whether wired or wireless.
-- Initial font configuration is still not automatic, and some fonts are not yet consistent.
-- There's no cheat sheet for controls/custom functions.
-- Theming is not yet universal (i.e. you still have to change Atom/X/GTK themes separately.)
-- These docs only really cover the installation process. **There is no user manual yet.**
-- **There aren't even screenshots yet!**